Ganta-KH/binary-search-trees/README.md

 ## Features

 -   `buildTree` a function which takes an array of data and turns it into a balanced binary tree full of `Node`.
--   `prettyPrint` a function that visualize the binary search tree from the consol.
+-   `prettyPrint` a function that visualize the binary search tree in the consol.

 ```
 │       ┌── 6345